naineshv/RepData_PeerAssessment1/PA1_template.md

 ```

 - We see that the mean and median have changed slightly but not significantly
-- The histogram shows that the number of days where the activity(total steps) are higher have gone up from ~28 to ~36.
-The rest of the histogram looks the same.
-The pattern of the histogram also remains the same i.e. the number of days are highest for the range 10000-15000 for total steps per day.
+- The Frequency histogram shows that the number of days where the activity (total steps) is highest have gone up from ~28 to ~36.
+The rest of that histogram looks the same.
+The pattern of the histogram also remains the same.
+The 'Steps Per Day' histogram shows that we now have less valleys than in the earlier plot.

 ## Are there differences in activity patterns between weekdays and weekends?